s3igo/dassai/README.md

 - Can filter by specific file extensions.
 - Outputs source code in Markdown format.
 - Capable of processing multiple paths at once.
+- Ignores files specified in .gitignore by default.
+    (For more complex queries on files, consider using external tools like [fd](https://github.com/sharkdp/fd).)

 ## Installation